anngx/soundscape2020spring/README.md

-For this project, I think I might make a soundscape of people arguing and having an altercation in public.
+For my soundscape narrative, I recreated a shooting scenario to shed light on the bleak reality of gun violence in America.